cpragadeesh/bouncy-balls/README.md

 ### MVP Specs

-- Two balls move about randomly
+- Two balls move about randomly.
 - User can click on the ball to hold it.